Taxation of Supplemental Wages by State

 Author: Alice Gilman

-In addition to paying regular wages to employees, employers often make other types of payments to employees during the course of the year that are considered supplemental wages.
+In addition to paying regular wages to employees, employers often make other types of payments to employees that are considered supplemental wages.
 Supplemental wages include the following payments:

 - Back pay;